commonmark/commonmark-spec/README.md

     make test
     make install

-Tests can also be run manually on any executable `$PROG` using:

-    python test/spec_tests.py --program $PROG

-If you want to extract the raw test data from the spec without actually running the tests, you can do:

-    python test/spec_tests.py --dump-tests

-and you'll get all the tests in JSON format.

 The GNU Makefile also provides a few other targets for developers.
 To run a "fuzz test" against ten long randomly generated inputs: